 Recreational Rock Lobster & Abalone Fisheries: 2020-21 Catch Estimates

-The Institute for Marine and Antarctic Studies (IMAS) reports annually on the recreational rock lobster and abalone fishing seasons with information derived from surveying a proportion of licence holders.
-The report contains estimates of catch and days fished by fishing methods and area, and social information including attitudes about perceived stock status, fishing quality and management.
+The Institute for Marine and Antarctic Studies (IMAS) reports annually on the recreational rock lobster and abalone fishing seasons by surveying a proportion of licence holders.
+Their report contains estimates of catch, days fished by fishing methods and area, and social information including attitudes about perceived stock status, fishing quality and management.

-The survey method used is the phone/diary method, where participants are initially contacted by phone then issued a diary to personally record their fishing activities.
-Participants are contacted throughout the season by a trained interviewer who records their fishing details.
-This methodology has been confirmed by an international, independent expert as the most cost effective way of accurately estimating rock lobster catch.
+The survey method used is the phone/diary method, where participants are contacted by phone then issued a diary to record their fishing activities.
+They are contacted throughout the season by an interviewer who records their fishing details.
+This methodology has been confirmed by an independent expert as the most cost effective way of accurately estimating catch.

 Rock Lobster Summary - Season 2020-21